Here's a look at what parents see when teachers and administrators send information home:

 How do I know if families are reading what I send?

-You can check the Sent Messages Report to see the list of recipients and of them, who has read the information.
+You can check the Shared Content Report to see the list of recipients and of them, who has read the information.
 You can even see if they’ve read it multiple times!